sf-interns/mathswipe/README.md

-# MathSwipe
+# Math Swipe

-[MathSwipe](http://sf-interns.github.io/mathswipe/) is a `CoffeeScript` game developed in the context of the [Originate](http://www.originate.com/) 'Intern Hack 2015' Event, presented August 2015.
+[Math Swipe](http://sf-interns.github.io/mathswipe/) is a `CoffeeScript` game developed in the context of the [Originate](http://www.originate.com/) 'Intern Hack 2015' Event, presented August 2015.
 It is a web-game in which the user is given a grid of numbers (0-9) and operators (+, -, &times;).
 The user's goal is to swipe a path through the cells to create an expression that evaluates to one of the goal-values listed below the board.
 A level is completed when the user finds expressions evaluating to each goal-value and has cleared the board of all cells.

 ## Development Information